 Have you ever gone out with your partner just for appetizers?
 Maybe you each chose a few options to try and took turns sampling each other’s selections.
 Time goes on as you laugh and converse until you leave satisfied, resolving to consider trying an entree the next time you visit the restaurant… or maybe you won’t.
 This so-called warm-up fulfilled your ultimate goal — to have a satisfying meal.

 Imagine if you approached sex the same way; instead of treating any particular activity as the main event or the purpose for coming together, what if the only goal was to have a satisfying experience — even if it never involved penetration?
 Just as not having an entree does not mean you didn’t have dinner, not having intercourse does not mean you did not have sex; it’s ALL sex!

 I’m a therapist who loves giving homework so here’s yours: reflect on the following questions for yourself and ask your partner(s): Have I/we created a sexual hierarchy, and if so, what is typically at the top?
 Are there any non-penetrative activities that you would like to incorporate more?
 After discussing the answers, give a few ideas a try.

 Merriam-Webster Dictionary, https://www.merriam-webster.com/

-Ceara Corry is a Licensed Clinical Social Worker Associate in North Carolina and sees clients in our Cary and Durham offices.
-To schedule an appointment with Ceara or any of the therapists at Carolina Sexual Wellness Center, call 919-297-8322.
+Ceara Corry is a Licensed Clinical Social Worker Associate in North Carolina and former employee of Carolina Sexual Wellness Center.
+To schedule an appointment with one of our therapists, please call 919-297-8322.